biothings/mygene.info/docs/doc/query_service.rst

 """"
     Optional, the comma-separated fields to sort on.
 Prefix with "-" for descending order, otherwise in ascending order.
 Default: sort by matching scores in decending order.

+facets
+""""""
+    Optional, a single field or comma-separated fields to return facets, for example, "facets=taxid", "facets=taxid,type_of_gene".
+See `examples of faceted queries here <#faceted-queries>`_.

+species_facet_filter
+""""""""""""""""""""
+    Optional, relevant when faceting on species (i.e., "facets=taxid" are passed).
+It's used to pass species filter without changing the scope of faceting, so that the returned facet counts won't change.
+Either species name or taxonomy id can be used, just like "`species <#species>`_" parameter above.
+See `examples of faceted queries here <#faceted-queries>`_.

 callback
 """"""""